Diamond Jenness: Some modern viewpoints

 Some anthropologists are critical of the role played by Diamond Jenness in Canadian state policies.
-Stevenson, one of Jenness's modern critics who references Kulchyski's views in her book, concludes that his solution for Inuit groups was to "ensure that in a 'definite and not too remote' future there will be 'no such thing' as an Indian or an Eskimo."
+Lisa Stevenson, one of Jenness's modern critics who references Peter Kulchyski's views in her book, concludes that his solution for Inuit groups was to "ensure that in a 'definite and not too remote' future there will be 'no such thing' as an Indian or an Eskimo."
 These critics say that a focus on assimilation destroys the cultural identity of the indigenous peoples.

-Richling points out that fifteen years before he presented his plan, Jenness had “pessimistically predicted in The Indians of Canada that social and economic forces had already foreclosed on the cultural (and for some, even physical) survival of nearly all Canada's Aboriginal peoples.”
+Richling points out that fifteen years before he presented his plan, Jenness had "pessimistically predicted in The Indians of Canada that social and economic forces had already foreclosed on the cultural (and for some, even physical) survival of nearly all Canada's Aboriginal peoples."

-At the meeting in 1947, Jenness, as before in his memo to the Deputy Minister Camden, emphasized the importance of education and vocational training to assist these already displaced peoples in becoming more self-sufficient.
-Using the example of Eskimos in Greenland and Siberia, he suggested teaching the migratory northern Indians skills for trades such as airplane pilot and mechanic, mineral prospecting, wireless operation, game and forest protection, and fur farming.
+At the meeting in 1947, Jenness, as before in his memo to the Deputy Minister Camsell, emphasized the importance of education and vocational training to assist these already displaced peoples in becoming more self-sufficient.
+Using the example of Inuit in Greenland and Siberia, he suggested teaching the migratory northern First Nations skills for trades such as airplane pilot and mechanic, mineral prospecting, wireless operation, game and forest protection, and fur farming.

-Jenness also pointed out that Japanese children were attending schools with white children in British Columbia while half a mile away Indian children attended segregated schools.
+Jenness also pointed out that Japanese children were attending schools with white children in British Columbia while less than a kilometre away First Nations children attended segregated schools.
 In response to his comment, one of the committee members said that this was his district and he'd personally observed Japanese students in classrooms with white children.
 He added that the Japanese and [west coast] Indians are both members of Oriental races, a fact that had been overlooked, and to put the Indian children in separate schooling, in his opinion, was wrong.

-Another criticism of Jenness is that he “cared about the Inuit: he didn't want them to become dependent on welfare and thus demoralized, and he wanted them to be as resourceful as their ancestors.
+Another criticism of Jenness is that he "cared about the Inuit: he didn't want them to become dependent on welfare and thus demoralized, and he wanted them to be as resourceful as their ancestors.
 However, his way of caring ignored who they were or wanted to become."

 In the same 1947 parliamentary proceedings the critic refers to, Jenness told the committee there certainly were other approaches to be weighed [than the ones he suggested], especially those originating with the peoples whose future hung in the balance.
-The committee then questioned him whether he felt the Indians themselves should be asked what they think?
-Jenness responded “Yes.”
+The committee then questioned him whether he felt the First Nations themselves should be asked what they think?
+Jenness responded "Yes."
 He continued to say he felt a proposed plan should be shared with them, and their views should be considered.
-“I think you would get some very constructive ideas from some of the Indians,” he said.
+"I think you would get some very constructive ideas from some of the Indians," he said.